-The ready to fly (RTF) Trex 450 Plus DFC is one of the best ready to fly Flybarless Collective Pitch RC helicopters on the market right now in my opinion and only after setting a students up and flying it, did I really understand just how good.
+The ready to fly (RTF) and bind to fly (BTF) Trex 450 Plus DFC was one of the best ready to fly Flybarless Collective Pitch RC helicopters on the market at the time, and only after setting a students up and flying it, did I really understand just how good.

 look of the Trex 450 Plus DFC, let's look at the what this birdie has